Markvanderuit/metameric_dev/README.md

 To build the project, you will need a viable C++20 compiler (MSVC **VN**, Clang **VN**, GCC **VN** should work), OpenGL 4.6 and CMake 3.22+ or later.
 All other dependencies are bundled through submodules and Vcpkg.

 > **Note**
-> Some Unix systems may require X11/Wayland development packages to be installed for [GLFW](https://www.glfw.org).
-Vcpkg tries to provide sufficient information for you to install these, but if you run into any issues, refer to the [GLFW compilation page](https://www.glfw.org/docs/3.3/compile.html).
+> Some Unix systems may require X11/Wayland development packages to be present for [GLFW](https://www.glfw.org).
+Vcpkg provides steps to help install these, but if you run into any issues, refer to the [GLFW compilation page](https://www.glfw.org/docs/3.3/compile.html).

 Next, configure the project using CMake and your compilation path of choice.
 E.g., when using Make: